-The world of Crystal Cove, called Liraleth, is roughly analogous to the early 20th century era, 1930s or so.
+The world of Liraleth is roughly analogous to the early 20th century era, 1930s or so.
 Similar levels of tech, with railways in common use, airships coming into service, and single-wing propeller aircraft not dissimilar to pre-WWII designs, though normally with pontoons for landing on water.

-But unlike that era of our world, Crystal Cove’s world also has magic, and is going through something akin to the industrial revolution, incorporating magic into existing technologies.
-This is generally known simply as Magitech.
+But unlike that era of our world, Liraleth also has magic, and is going through something akin to the industrial revolution, incorporating magic into existing technologies.

 While the level of tech is similar, the world itself is quite different to our own.
 It’s very much a fantasy world—low fantasy, specifically, meaning no orcs or elves or similar high fantasy races.
 Similar to Star Empire, this is a setting I created so I could put a number of stories there.

-Currently, I’m planning out what will probably be a trilogy of novels set here, called—appropriately enough—Crystal Cove Chronicles, with book 1 being titled An Adventure in the Making.
+Currently, I’m planning out what will probably be a trilogy of novels set in this universe, called Crystal Cove Chronicles, with book 1 being titled An Adventure in the Making.
 It’ll follow a naïve and inexperienced eighteen year old girl called Isadora as she embarks on the adventure called life.
 If you’ve ever played a game series called Harvest Moon or its cousin Rune Factory, imagine something like that for the initial tone of this work.

 Over time, Isadora will learn more about the world of course, but we’ll also start getting into some serious conflicts when new factions and technologies are introduced.
-But I also have plans for at least one other series set in this world, to take place chronologically after the Crystal Cove series itself.
-And probably another story after that one, too.
+But I also have plans for at least one other series set in this world, to take place chronologically both during and after the Crystal Cove series itself.